Zamia integrifolia: Taxonomy

-Controversy has long existed over the classification of Zamia in Florida; at one extreme all the American populations are included in a broadly defined Zamia pumila species complex, and at the other several species have been recognized under various names (e.g., Z. augustifolia, Z. floridana, Z. silvicola, and Z. umbrosa).
-The Flora of North America treats all of the American populations as Z. integrifolia, and all West Indian populations as other species.
-Genetically, the differences between populations cannot be explained by habitat variability.
+Controversy has long existed over the classification of Zamia in Florida.
+Prior to the 1980s, several species were recognized in Florida, including Z. integrifolia Z. angustifolia var. floridana, Z. floridana, Z. silvicola, and Z. umbrosa.
+In 1983 Eckenwalder included all the Zamia populations in the Bahamas, the Caribbean, and Florida in a broadly defined Z. pumila, but Z. integrifolia is now accepted as one of nine species in the Zamia pumila species complex.

+The differences between populations cannot be explained by habitat variability.
 Studies conducted by Ward showed that five different Florida populations of Z. integrifolia with identical cultivation produced distinct leaf morphology, suggesting that there may be too much genetic diversity amongst these Floridian Z. integrifolia, not to mention geographically isolated populations, to consider them a single species.
+Ward describes five varieties of Z. integrifolia in Florida: